Emerging Leaders Fellowship Program

 Selection of Fellows

-The AMS Emerging Leaders Fellowship Program Advisory Committee will evaluate and rank each applicant’s written responses and letters of recommendation.
+AMS Emerging Leaders Fellowship Program applicants will be reviewed by a committee of AMS staff and volunteers who will evaluate and rank each applicant’s written responses and letters of recommendation.
 Total scores are then considered alongside various demographic criteria to ensure a diverse, well-rounded group.

 Fee & Expenses